TimHenry1995/gyoza/README.md

 Developers can access the package via [GitHub](https://github.com/TimHenry1995/gyoza)

 ## Tutorial
+Tutorials can be found in the [tutorials](https://github.com/TimHenry1995/gyoza/tree/main/tutorials) folder of this repository.

 ### Creating Models
 Flow models can be created in the same way as [tensorflow models](https://keras.io/api/models/model/).
 Consider the following example